Bafia people

-The Bafia (Baepak) people are a central African ethnic group that inhabit the Mbam and Sanaga River regions in the Centre Region of Cameroon.
+The Bafia (Ɓəkpaʼ) people are a central African ethnic group that inhabit the Mbam and Sanaga River regions in the Centre Region of Cameroon.
 They are culturally related to the Bamum and Tikar people.

 Names

 A Bafia father will give his child a personal name to which his own name (patronym) is appended.
 For instance, a father named "Keman a Ndiomo" may call his son "Bitegni a Keman".
 The "a" in the middle stands for "son of".

 Dance

 The traditional dance of the Bafia is seen to convey a sense of heightened excitement and joy through posture and facial expressions.
 Dances are traditionally held after successful harvests, although they may also be performed during engagements, weddings, and other official events.